exactly-once/Home/content/posts/state-based-consistent-messaging.md

 The duplicate detection requires that input message id is always captured, even if handling logic execution results in no state changes - [ShootingRange](https://github.com/exactly-once/state-based-consistent-messaging/blob/master/StateBased.ConsistentMessaging/StateBased.ConsistentMessaging/Domain/ShootingRange.cs#L9) handler logic for `FireAt` message is a good example of such case.

-Versoning of the state doesn't surface to the busniess logic and is represented as POCO e.g.:
+Versioning of the state doesn't surface to the business logic and the state is represented as POCO e.g.:

 {{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
 public class ShootingRangeData